gpontesss/field-filler/README.md

 - Name your xlsx data.xlsx and your target worsheet as 'data'.

 ## Requirements
 You will need to install pdfrw (read/write .pdf) and openpyxl (read/write .xlsx) libraries.
-To do so, run the following, if you're on linux:
+To do so, run the following, if you're on ubuntu/debian:

 ``` bash
 sudo pip install pdfrw openpyxl